joao-conde/jc-nes/docs/CPU.md

 The NES CPU is based on a 6502 yet it is not the same:

-- besides lacking decimal mode, the behavior of the status bits 4 and 5 (from 0 to 7) is quite bizarre; check https://wiki.nesdev.com/w/index.php/Status_flags#The_B_flag and pay close attention to the PHP/PLP instructions
+- besides lacking DECIMAL mode, the behavior of the status bits 4 and 5 (from 0 to 7) is quite bizarre; check https://wiki.nesdev.com/w/index.php/Status_flags#The_B_flag and pay close attention to the PHP/PLP instructions
 - the indirect (IND) addressing mode was bugged in the original hardware; to mimic the original behavior, you have to reproduce the bug behavior in this addressing mode (it should cross page boundaries, instead it just wraps around)

 ## Other References